edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 A lot of confusion whenever there is doubt and whenever there is hope.
 Intellectual and emotional complexities driven by running scenarios of more or less optimism and pessimism around probable outcomes.
 A lot of coulours, colour combinations, shades, lights, juxtapositions, framings.
+A lot of fear.
-This confusion arises when intelligence is at play.
+This confusion arises when too much emotion and intelligence are at play.
 This confusion causes various forms of psychological suffering.

 Take a breath.
 Think simple.